TwistedFlickerBoot/CWithAssembly1989/README.md

 ISBN: 0-13-010968-1

 The way the book is written, not all of the code snippets will be typed.
-The snippets that are complete I.E. filer.c will be typed up uploaded.
+The snippets that are complete I.E. filer.c will be typed up and uploaded.

 I am using Dos 6.22 with Microsoft QuickC 2.0.
 I do have MASM 5.1 installed on the machine.
 It is running on PCem17 with a Socket 7